Ascot Vale: Public transport

 Ascot Vale railway station is located off Station Avenue on its east side and on The Crescent on its west side.
 It is on the Craigieburn railway line, part of the Melbourne suburban rail system.
 Trains take 10 minutes to get to the City Loop from Ascot Vale.

-Tram route 57 runs along Epsom Road, Union Road and Maribyrnong Road between West Maribyrnong and Flinders Street Station at Melbourne CBD, tram route 59 runs along Mount Alexander Road between Airport West and Flinders Street Station, and tram route 82 runs along Maribyrnong Road between Mooney Ponds and Footscray.
+Tram route 57 runs along Epsom Road, Union Road and Maribyrnong Road between West Maribyrnong and Flinders Street Station at Melbourne CBD, tram route 59 runs along Mount Alexander Road between Airport West and Flinders Street Station, and tram route 82 runs along Maribyrnong Road between Moonee Ponds and Footscray.